bruise-pub/bruise-pub.github.io/md-content/reading.md

 I keep my library organised and convert, edit and build books within [Calibre](https://calibre-ebook.com/).

+I'm building libraries with [Calibre-Web](https://github.com/janeczku/calibre-web).

 I've also been posting real-time reading updates via finger:

 > finger ghostglyph@happynetbox.com

 ### 2021

+- Beautiful World, Where Are You, Sally Rooney
 - The Age of Surveillance Capitalism, Shoshana Zuboff
 - Stars in My Pocket Like Grains of Sand, Samuel R. Delany
 - Been Down So Long It Looks Like Up to Me, Richard Fariña